KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

    - **Real-time**;
    - **Drift-free**.

-As we knwo though the real world is affected by errors due to noise in images and in sensors.
+As we know though, the real world is affected by errors due to noise in images and in sensors.
 For that reason the mapping has to be improved through some algorithms that are reliable with partial information and uncertainty.
 These algorithms are **Extended Kalman Filter, Maximum a Posteriori (MAP) estimation or Bundle Adjustment (BA)**.<br/>

 Now we know what a SLAM algorithm uses for AR applications.
 We describe now the most important steps of the entire procedure